Highgrove House: Design

-Other buildings built by the King at Highgrove include beehive pavilions and a beef-yard designed by Willie Bertram, built in traditional Cotswold stone.
-Four semi-detached cottages dubbed 'the council houses' by the Prince of Wales were also renovated.
+Other buildings constructed by the King at Highgrove include beehive pavilions and a beef‑yard designed by Willie Bertram, built in traditional Cotswold stone.
+Four semi‑detached cottages, dubbed 'the council houses' by the Prince of Wales, were also renovated.

 Highgrove House was given Grade II listed status in March 1985.
-In addition to the main house, the Coach House to the north west, and Lodge and Gate Piers to the east, were also given Grade II listed status.
+The Coach House to the north-west, and the Lodge and Gate Piers to the east, were also given Grade II listed status.

-After the marriage of the then Prince of Wales and Diana, Princess of Wales in 1981 rooms at Highgrove were decorated by Dudley Poplak who regarded the commission as the "most important assignment I have ever had."
+After the marriage of the then Prince of Wales and Diana, Princess of Wales, in 1981, rooms at Highgrove were decorated by Dudley Poplak, who regarded the commission as the "most important assignment I have ever had."
 Poplak's obituary in The Times later described his decorations for Highgrove as "...a youthful variant of the chintzy country-house look that was seen everywhere that year..." with a palette of clean fresh colours – plenty of lime green and aquamarine – he created a gentle relaxed mood with no flights of fancy other than the odd experiment with interesting textures".
 Following Diana's departure from Highgrove, Poplak's designs were replaced with those of Robert Kime at the behest of Camilla.

 The King's environmental beliefs have been reflected in changes to Highgrove.
-Solar panels have been installed on the farm and the house is heated by a wood chip boiler, in addition, waste from the house is filtered through a natural sewage system, and the use of aerosols was banned in the house in the 1980s.
+Solar panels have been installed on the farm, and the house is heated by a wood-chip boiler.
+Waste from the house is filtered through a natural sewage system, and the use of aerosols was banned in the 1980s.
 The lights at Highgrove were turned off for Earth Hour in 2008.